Error-331/code_tests/docs/bible/links.md

 Peace with God - May 10 (We are saved by grace through faith, not of works);

 The Seed of a Woman - May 11 (our souls are eternal - thanks to God - they are preserved in Jesus Christ);

+Heart of Stone - May 12 (we fall far short of loving God with all of our heart, love God, love neighbor as ourselves);